yottaawesome/programming-windows-5th-edition/README.md

 Source code contained in Charles Petzold's excellent [Programming Windows 5th edition](http://www.charlespetzold.com/pw5/).
 The source code is presented here for convenience (so you don't need to dig up the physical media of the book) and remains the copyright of the book authors.
 Consult `readme.txt` (the TXT that came with the book) for additional information.

-I'm currently going through the projects one by one and fixing the compilation switches (which are generating warnings and errors), as well as retargeting and upgrading the solutions.
-This means old .dsw, .dsp, and .dep files are being removed.
-If you need these files, look at the earlier commits of this repository.
-Some samples, particularly in Chapter 16, no longer function due to their requirement of 256-bit display pallete.
+All samples have been updated to use Visual Studio 2019 and retargeted to use the latest Windows SDK.
+The old *.dep, *.dsw, and *.dsp files can be found in the earlier commits if you need them.
+That being said, the source code is two decades old and has been minimally retouched here.
+Most samples still function, but some do not, particularly in Chapter 16 due to the requirement of a 256-bit display pallete, hardware that has long since been forgotten.
+Some samples may generate deprecation and security warnings upon compilation, and I recommend you heed those warnings if you intend to use any code in production.

+If you're after a more thorough overhaul of the codebase, [see here](https://github.com/recombinant/petzold-pw5e), or do a search on GitHub.

 __________________________________________________________________